 High-level overview of active filters in RiskSense.

 Filters provide RiskSense users with helpful ways of sorting findings and organizing scanner data.
 Active filters are a key component of sorting findings and vulnerabilities.
-Setting an active filter lets you take data in RiskSense and narrow your scope based on the filters you select.
+Setting an active filter lets you take data in RiskSense and narrow your scope based on your select filters.
 You can set up several active filters at the same time.
 Clicking the Active Filter () button on a list view allows you to set an active filter and view all filters currently applied to the list view.

 Is/Is Not: Include/exclude specific data sets from your filter.

 Clear: Clear the information from the fields.
-If you have already applied other filter criteria, those items will not be cleared.
+If you have already applied other filter criteria, clicking this button will not clear those items.

-Add: Add the current active filter setup to the active filter.
+Add: Add the new filter parameters to the active filter.
 When you click add, it will update the page’s list view with the filter applied.

 Clear All: Clear all fields and remove all applied filters.
 Only available when one or more filters are applied.